leowuniv/ZooManagementSystem/README.md

 A management system for a zoo containing three types of care facilities with different care capacities (**Basic**, **Advanced**, and **Intensive**).
 The zoo will ensure that animals recieve timely care and attention through this establishment.
 To manage...

+...animals effectively, you will implement a combination of hash tables and binary search trees (BST)

 - Efficient system, maximizing Big O notation and time complexity

 ## Objectives